darktrojan/openwith/CONTRIBUTING.md

 What to expect
 --------------
 You might be asked a number of questions to help track down bugs.
 The developer might add a number of labels or other comments to your issue.
 If a solution is found and your bug gets fixed, you may have to wait a while before the fix is released.
-Releases *usually* happen about every two weeks.
+Releases *usually* happen about once a month.
 If a release contains a fix for your bug, the issue will be closed automatically or by the developer.

 If you find a solution that doesn't require anything to be fixed, make a comment in your issue saying what you learned, and if you're confident that nothing else needs to happen, close the issue.